What are the goals of the AAA publishing program?

 What steps has the AAA taken to facilitate access to its publications?

 While still in the process of examining optimal scenarios for ensuring the broadest possible access to publications and the sustainability of a diverse range of publications, the AAA has already taken the following steps:

 - “Ungating” back issues of journals: Access to back issues of AAA’s journal American Anthropologist (AA) is available free of charge 35 years and longer after publication.
-That means that in 2012, all back issues of AA are available free of charge from 1888 to 1977; in 2013, the year 1978 will be “ungated.”
+That means that in 2013, all back issues of AA were available free of charge from 1888 to 1978; in 2014, the year 1978 will be “ungated.”
 Sections are encouraged to follow the same plan.
 To date, 25 sections have agreed.
 CFPEP is charged with assessing the success and costs of this arrangement.

 - Grey Literature Hub.
-With funds raised by the AAA Research Development Committee (RDC), AAA endorsed and aided in the establishment of an “Anthropology” category on the online open access Social Science Research Network which is known as the Anthropology and Archaeology Research Network (AARN; http://ssrn.com/update/aarn/index.html) for the purpose of disseminating grey literature, anthropological content that is otherwise not available.
+With funds raised by the AAA Research Development Committee (RDC), Social Science Research Network built the Anthropology and Archaeology Research Network particularly to help disseminate grey literature and other anthropological content that is otherwise not available.
 You can read more about it on our Find and Share Gray Literature page.

 - Subsidizing access to non-AAA journals for anthropologists not affiliated with university libraries at the low annual rate of $24.99 through the Online Research Library.

 What is the AAA position on U.S. federal legislation that may have an impact on the publishing program?